 The Mando, as some call him, is mysterious, a lone gun fighter in the outer regions of the galaxy.
 Some may say he has questionable moral character.

-It takes place 5 years after The Return of the Jedi.
-In the footage we saw, we see Greef Carga (Carl Weathers) looking for someone to get something for a new client.
-It’s not a traditional bounty with no puck.
+The Mandalorian takes place 5 years after The Return of the Jedi.
+In the footage we saw, we see Greef Targa looking for someone to get something for a new client.
+It’s not a traditional bounty; there’s no puck.
 The stakes are higher and the mission is more dangerous.
+After watching the first 2 episodes, we now know who the bounty was for, and it’s worth the wait!

 New Characters In The Mandalorian

-Greef Carga (spelling unconfirmed) played by Carl Weathers, has a guild of Bounty Hunters.
+Greef Targa, played by Carl Weathers, has a guild of Bounty Hunters.
 He’s looking for the right one for a particular job, and he knows The Mando’s fingers can get the job done.
 “And the Mando does what needs to be done.”

-We’re also introduced to Cara Doon (spelling also unconfirmed), played by Gina Carano.
+We’re also introduced to Cara Dune, played by Gina Carano.
 Cara is an ex-rebel shock trooper, a little bit of a loner, and has trouble reintegrating into society.
 From the footage we saw, she is bad-A in real life and on screen.
 Gina did most of her stunts and is so happy to be part of the Star Wars family!

 How is The Mandalorian Different From Anything We’ve Seen in Star Wars?